AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/configure-transcription.md

 title: Configurar serviço de transcrição
 seo-title: Configure transcription service
 description: O Adobe Experience Manager Assets está configurado com o [!DNL Azure Media Services] , que gera automaticamente uma transcrição de texto do idioma falado em um arquivo de áudio ou vídeo compatível no formato WebVTT (Vtt).
 seo-description: When an audio or video asset is processed in Experience Manager Assets, the AI-based transcription service automatically generates the text transcript rendition of the audio or video asset and stores it at the same location within your Assets repository where the original asset resides.
-The Experience Manager Assets transcription service allows marketers to effectively manage their audio and video content with added discoverability of the text content as well as increase the ROI of these assets by supporting accessibility and localization.
+The Experience Manager Assets transcription service allows marketers to effectively manage their audio and video content with added discoverability of the text content and increase the ROI of these assets by supporting accessibility and localization.
 products: SG_EXPERIENCEMANAGER/ASSETS and Experience Manager as a Cloud Service
 sub-product: assets
 content-type: reference